jennalaitinen/information_security/h3assignment.md

   # d) Bandit Oh-five
   - Managed to solve a few of the levels from Over The Wire:Bandit
   - I used the manual a bit for the start, since I was a bit confused but overall I think I progressed and managed to do the levels pretty good.
 I followed instructions and the commands needed.
+  - I did levels 0-4

   # References:
   https://terokarvinen.com/information-security/